 How To Make Easy Chocolate Chip Cookies At Home

-- DRY INGREDIENTS - Add instant vanilla pudding mix, baking soda, and flour, and beat until the dough becomes crumbly.
+- DRY INGREDIENTS - Add instant vanilla pudding mix, baking soda, and flour, and beat until the dough crumbles.
 Fold in the chocolate chips.

 - SPOON & SHAPE - Use a cookie scoop and place the cookies on a lightly greased baking sheet.
-Use the flat side of a glass and gently push to lightly flatten the cookies.
+Use the flat side of a glass and gently push to flatten the cookies lightly.
 Turn the glass upside down and swirl the cookie several times to take on a nice round shape.

-BONUS: If you want to be fancy, place a few chocolate chips on top of each cookie.
+BONUS: If you want to be fancy, place a few chocolate chips on each cookie.

 - BAKE: Bake the cookies at 375º Fahrenheit for 8-10 minutes.
 Transfer the warm cookies to a wire rack to cool completely.